Sultanate of Oman

 Agriculture and fisheries: (2.1% of GDP).

-Agriculture: Products--dates, bananas, mangoes, alfalfa, other fruits and vegetables.
+Agriculture: Products--dates, limes, bananas, mangoes, alfalfa, other fruits and vegetables.
 Fisheries--Kingfish, tuna, other fish, shrimp, lobster, abalone.

 Trade (2002): Exports--$11.7 billion.
 Major markets--Japan (22.1%), China (15.2%), Thailand (12.6%), South Korea (19.9%), U.A.E.
 (9.4%).
 Imports--$5.7 billion: machinery, transportation equipment, manufactured goods, food, livestock, lubricants.
 Major suppliers--U.A.E.
 27.6%, Japan 16.7%, U.K. 7.4%, U.S. 6.9%, Germany 5%.

 Since 1970, the government has given high priority to education to develop a domestic work force, which the government considers a vital factor in the country's economic and social progress.
 In 1986, Oman's first university, Sultan Qaboos University, opened.
 Other post secondary institutions include a law school, technical college, banking institute, teachers training college, and health sciences institute.
-Some 250 full and partial scholarships are awarded each year for study abroad.
+Some 200 scholarships are awarded each year for study abroad.

-Nineteen private colleges and universities exist currently, with several more in the planning stages.
-A select few of these private institutions offer four-year degrees, while the remainder provide two-year post-secondary diplomas.
+Nine private colleges exist, providing 2-year post secondary diplomas.
 Since 1999, the government has embarked on reforms in higher education designed to meet the needs of a growing population, only a small percentage of which are currently admitted to higher education institutions.
+Under the reformed system, four public regional universities will be created, and incentives are provided by the government to promote the upgrading of the existing nine private colleges and the creation of other degree-granting private colleges.

 Oman adopted Islam in the seventh century A.D., during the lifetime of the Prophet Muhammad.
 Ibadhism, a form of Islam distinct from Shiaism and the "Orthodox" schools of Sunnism, became the dominant religious sect in Oman by the eighth century A.D.
 Oman is the only country in the Islamic world with a majority Ibadhi population.
 Ibadhism is known for its "moderate conservatism."
 One distinguishing feature of Ibadhism is the choice of ruler by communal consensus and consent.